 As you transition, your job is not to fuel the imagination of your civilian counterparts.
-When you are asked questions by someone you don't know well, or if you are unsure how much detail to offer in response to combat or service-related questions, some guidelines to remember are (particularly in an interview or networking situation):
+When you are asked questions by someone you don't know well, or if you are unsure how much detail to offer in response to combat- or service-related questions, here are some guidelines to remember (particularly in an interview or networking situation):

 These guidelines help you remain in control of your side of the conversation.
 Assume the questions are coming from a good place (assume good intent), but your job is not to sideline the interview into a rehash of your military experience.
 Remain focused on what is germane and relevant to the interview.